yktoo/yktoo.com/content/blog/0219/index.en.md

 The official part begins.
 The mayor, Lucas Bolsius, who once [introduced][post:173] us to Amersfoort, steps up and gives a long speech about the importance of the event, the Dutch culture, its key values and so forth.

 Finally he reads out the Declaration of Allegiance and starts the confirmation round.
-He approaches the candidates one-by-one, who would stand up and say either //"Dat verklaar en beloof ik"// ("That I affirm and promise", the secular version) or //"Zo waarlijk helpe mij God almachtig"// ("So help me God Almighty", the religious version).
+He approaches the candidates one-by-one, who would stand up and say either {{< fl ""Dat verklaar en beloof ik"" >}} ("That I affirm and promise", the secular version) or {{< fl ""Zo waarlijk helpe mij God almachtig"" >}} ("So help me God Almighty", the religious version).
 At exactly that moment you've formally become Dutch.
 ![](img:2.bp.blogspot.com/-mxIO-9EC7HY/U1TMzVRHWEI/AAAAAAAAcl8/GqUrpZnKoN8/s1600/dsc03574.picasaweb.jpg:a)

 Then you shake hands with the mayor and are handed over a Certificate of the Dutch Nationality.
-Next to that you also get a medal with the inscription //Landgenoot.
-Stadsgenoot// ("fellow countryman, fellow cityman") and an outline of the Netherlands depicting the location of Amersfoort:
+Next to that you also get a medal with the inscription {{< fl "Landgenoot.
+Stadsgenoot" >}} ("fellow countryman, fellow cityman") and an outline of the Netherlands depicting the location of Amersfoort:
 ![](img:2.bp.blogspot.com/-Xq9oKAwDNxk/U1TM9ha1C_I/AAAAAAAAcm0/puocXR0pUIM/s1600/dsc03587.picasaweb.jpg:a)

 Both versions of the oath are printed on sheets of paper lying on everyone's desks.
 They are also shown on big wall screens.
 But some people either didn't listen or couldn't understand the explanations.
 Somebody would start reading from the title part of the sheet, for instance.
 But nevermind, the officials must be well used to all kinds of situations.